mobile app bar

 Indiana quarterback Fernando Mendoza (QB11) poses with former Seattle Seahawks quarterback Matt Hasselbeck during the NFL Scouting Combine at Lucas Oil Stadium.

-One crazy NFL stat that seems almost unreal is that, even with all the scouts, million-dollar coaches, and coordinators, only about 10% of college QBs become true NFL stars.
-Some are thrust too early into a starting role, others don’t make the most of limited opportunities and get cut, while a few struggle with their first team but find success elsewhere later in their careers.
-But why is that?
+We bet this stat is one of the craziest in the NFL.
+Unreal even.
+Even with all the scouts, million-dollar coaches, and coordinators, only about 10% of college QBs become true NFL stars.
+Some prospects are thrust too early into a starting role, others don’t make the most of limited opportunities, and get cut.
+A few struggle with their rookie teams but find success elsewhere later.

-On The Rich Eisen Show, Hasselbeck, who quarterbacked for 18 years in the league and is now an offensive coordinator for a private school, said that a QB should first be taught and refined on certain skills before being thrust into the starting position.
+Hasselbeck quarterbacked for 18 years (from 1998 to 2015) in the league and is now an offensive coordinator for a private school.
+On The Rich Eisen Show, he said that a QB should first be taught and refined certain skills before being thrust into the starting position.

-The most critical skill for a quarterback to master, Hasselbeck says, is third-down pass protection, which means reading and handling increased blitzes, stunts, and complex defensive pressures.
-One wrong move, and the punting team comes on, turning the ball over to the opponent.
+The most critical skill for a quarterback to master, Hasselbeck said, is third-down pass protection.
+That would entail reading and handling increased blitzes, stunts, and complex defensive pressures.
+One wrong move, and the punting team comes on, and the ball gets turned over to the opponent.

 “Well, I would never play a quarterback until he has absolutely mastered third-down pass protection.
-Like if you can’t master third-down pass protection, you should never be on the field.
-I don’t care where you’re drafted, how much money you make, who’s in front of you, what the team looks like, that’s the test for me,” Hasselbeck said, adding,
+Like if you can’t master third-down pass protection, you should never be on the field,” said Hasselbeck.

 “So, when guys play before that, they fail.
 That’s just what it is.
 Quarterbacks, you don’t get paid for what you do from the 20 to the 20[yard line].
-You get paid for what you do on third downs and in the red zone… So, whenever a quarterback is ready to take that on, then play him, go for it.”
+You get paid for what you do on third downs and in the red zone… So, whenever a quarterback is ready to take that on, then play him, go for it,” explained Hasselbeck.

-The question now is: how does a quarterback master third-down pass protection?
-Hasselbeck said it’s no easy task.
+The question now is: How does a quarterback master third-down pass protection?
+Hasselbeck said it’s not easy.
 In fact, he compared it to flying a Boeing 747 or performing open-heart surgery.

 We’ve seen a similar situation with Jordan Love in Green Bay.
-He spent time learning behind Aaron Rodgers, and once the veteran QB moved to the Jets, Love was ready to flourish.
+He spent time learning behind Rodgers, and when the veteran QB moved to the Jets, Love was ready to flourish.

-The takeaway is clear: the more time a quarterback spends studying film, refining techniques and mastering protections and game plans, the better prepared they are.
-When a QB can execute what’s required under pressure, understand defensive schemes and make the right reads, they’re ready to take the field and lead an offense at a high level.
+The takeaway is clear: The more time a quarterback spends studying film, refining techniques, and mastering protections and game plans, the better prepared they are.
+When a QB can execute what’s required under pressure, understand defensive schemes, and make the right reads, they’re ready to lead an offense at a high level.

 About the author